Graylog2/graylog2-server/UPGRADING.md

 The username/password field was removed from the header of the API browser.
 If users want to perform API requests with different credentials, they must log out of Graylog and re-login with another user.

+### Trusted Header Authentication restricted to initial session creation

+Trusted Header Authentication can now only be used to authenticate HTTP requests required to establish an initial Graylog session in an SSO scenario.
+It can not be used to authenticate programmatic HTTP requests against the Graylog REST API.
+Other authentication schemes, preferably API tokens, should be employed for the latter.

 ### Plugins

 Removal of `systemnavigation` web interface plugin.
 Previously it was possible to register options for the